Jocelynn Jacobs, DVM, CVC, BSC

 Dr. Jacobs is very well known for her expertise in canine reproduction and performance dog issues.
 She is one of the very few reproductive veterinarians in the United States who also has a history of being a breeder, musher and dog trainer.
 She has finished over 25 AKC champions (owner handled) and obtained some obedience titles as well.
 In her breed, Alaskan Malamutes, she owner-handled two of her dogs to AMCA National specialty wins (Best of Breed and Best of Opposite Sex) as well as won dozens of specialty and sweepstakes wins.
 Dr. Jacobs also finished her requirements as an AKC conformation judge in 2009 and has judged multiple breeds at dog shows over the years.

-DR. LORI PETERSON, DVMDr.
-Lori Peterson is a graduate of Michigan State University’s College of Veterinary Medicine, and is excited to be joining the staff as an Associate Veterinarian at Countryside Animal Health Center.
-She is returning to private practice after most recently serving in the field of academic and private research animal care, as well as occasional relief veterinarian.
+Dr. Lori Peterson is a graduate of Michigan State University’s College of Veterinary Medicine and is excited to be joining the staff as an Associate Veterinarian at Countryside Animal Health Center.
+She is returning to private practice after most recently serving in the field of academic and private research animal care, as well as an occasional relief veterinarian.
 Dr. Peterson worked full time in private practice in the Midland area for over ten years.
-She received her Bachelors of Science in Animal Science from Kansas State University before moving to Midland in 1989, and has been involved at least part-time in the veterinary field since 1982.
+She received her Bachelor’s of Science in Animal Science from Kansas State University before moving to Midland in 1989 and has been involved at least part-time in the veterinary field since 1982.

 Dr. Peterson and her husband, Adam, have no worries that their lab, Trinity, and their westie, Emmie, are ever lonely.
 They also have a calico cat named Hedwig, and a black cat who goes by Bruce Wayne; two hamsters named Alex and Charlie; a red-eared slider turtle known as Tuck; and several tropical fish.
 Add this menagerie to their four “two-legged” children ranging in ages from 16 years to 9 years old, and you understand why nobody in the Peterson household is ever bored.

-DR. LIBBY DUDAS, DVMDr.
-Libby Dudas graduated from Michigan State University’s College of Veterinary Medicine in 2017 after completing a Bachelor’s in Biology from the University of Montana in 2013.
-She is originally from the Metro Detroit area.
+Dr. Libby Dudas graduated from Michigan State University’s College of Veterinary Medicine in 2017 after completing a Bachelor’s in Biology from the University of Montana in 2013.
+She is originally from the Detroit metro area.

 Her areas of interest include internal medicine, dermatology, and diagnostic imaging, particularly ultrasound.
 She also has an emerging interest in canine and feline rehabilitation medicine.

-Dr. Dudas lives in Linwood with her husband Chuck who is also a Veterinarian.
-They have 2 rescued cats, Noel and Lucy along with 2 ferrets, a Russian Tortoise, and multiple saltwater fish.
-Her hobbies including hiking, kayaking, and gardening.
+Dr. Dudas lives in Linwood with her husband Chuck who is also a veterinarian.
+They have two rescued cats, Noel, and Lucy along with 2 ferrets, a Russian Tortoise, and multiple saltwater fish.
+Dr. Dudas’s hobbies including hiking, kayaking, and gardening.

 She has a special interest in feline medicine and educating owners in preventative care to help them enjoy a long healthy life with pets.

-In Dr. Brickels spare time she enjoys spending time with her husband, Andy in the great outdoors.
+In Dr. Brickel’s spare time she enjoys spending time with her husband, Andy in the great outdoors.
 She also raises Scottish Highland Cattle.
-Call to make an appt to meet with Dr. Brickel.
+Call to make an appointment to meet with Dr. Brickel today!